BrightBurningPark/Naruda-office_support_robot/README.md

 making a robot which can do cleaning and delivering docs or drinks simultaneously, and Autonomously! we only have 2~3 months, and 4 devs, and no electronics / robotics major!
 Yay!

-it's gonna be real hard-as-shit project.
+it's gonna be really difficult project.

 ## Wiki page is [here](https://github.com/BrightBurningPark/Naruda-office_support_robot/wiki)